kittiradovics/d8-devportal-demo-docs/Facial_recognition_01.md

 ## What is facial recognition

-**AAAAAAA facefaceface recognition system is a computer application capable of identifying or verifying a person from a digital image or a video frame from different sources.**
+**A facefaceface recognition system is a computer application capable of identifying or verifying a person from a digital image or a video frame from different sources.**
 One of the ways to do this is by comparing selected facial features from the image and a face database.

 ItItIt is typically used in robotics and in security systems and can be compared to other biometrics such as fingerprint or eye iris recognition systems.